 - a.
-Where applicable check condition and operation of a.
-A wheelchair restraint is defective, worn or missing. wheelchair restraint. - b.
+Where applicable check condition and operation of wheelchair restraint. - b.
 A system for the effective anchoring of wheelchairs shall be provided within the vehicle in all spaces designated as wheelchair spaces.

 WHEELCHAIR ACCESS & EQUIPMENT

 A vehicle shall be fitted with either of the following forms of wheelchair access equipment: